 Southwest Tech is committed to maintaining a campus environment that enhances and supports student learning and achievement.
-In fulfilling this commitment, the college is responsive to student complaints.
-However, in most cases students should first attempt to resolve issues through discussion with instructors (when appropriate) and then the deans.
-There may also come a time when a student feels the need to address the issue at the next level.
+In fulfilling this commitment, the college is responsive to complaints.
+However, in most cases the attempt should be made to resolve the issues with those involved first.
+An example is to discuss with instructors (when appropriate) and then the deans for something like academic issues.
+There may also come a time when an individual feels the need to address the issue at the next level.

 File a complaint with Southwest Tech

 First Step: Fill out the Southwest Tech Complaint Form